Nebraska Department of

 $250

-50 tons or more but less than 100 tons per year of any single regulated air pollutant (excluding HAPs); or
+50 tons or more but less than 100 tons per year of any listed air pollutant; or

 2.5 tons or more but less than 10 tons per year of any single HAP; or